rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Tables [4](#results-ingestion-bear-a), [5](#results-ingestion-bear-b-daily) and [6](#results-ingestion-bear-b-hourly)
 show the ingestion times and storage requirements for the different approaches for the three different benchmarks.
+These tables also contain storage sizes for OSTRICH without the auxiliary `OSP` and `POS` indexes taken into account.
 For BEAR-A, the HDT-based approaches outperform OSTRICH both in terms of ingestion time.
 Only HDT-CB requires less storage space.
 The Jena-based approaches ingest faster than OSTRICH, but require more storage space.